 Mdm Alice Ong enjoys cooking.
 The 62-year-old sprightly senior worked as a kindergarten cook for four years before retiring three years ago due to health reasons.
 Mdm Ong used to whip up delicious meals daily for over 80 children and staff.

 On her way to work, Mdm Ong would pass by TOUCH Active Ageing (TAA) located at Yishun Block 436.
 TAA staff started befriending her and learnt more about her interest in cooking.
 They continued to keep in touch with her after she retired.
-Tapping on her culinary skills, TOUCH staff asked if she was keen to cook for 14 vulnerable seniors in the neighbourhood as part of the Blessed Food Blessed Life project by TAA, where residents cook and deliver meals to vulnerable seniors in their neighbourhood.
+Upon discovering her special culinary skillsets, TOUCH staff asked if she was keen to cook for 14 vulnerable seniors in the neighbourhood as part of the Blessed Food Blessed Life project by TAA, where residents cook and deliver meals to vulnerable seniors in their neighbourhood.

 “When they popped the question, I was doubtful.
 But when I was told if I can cook for children, I can cook for seniors, that struck me!
-Seniors are like children.
+Seniors are like children!
 The food has to be less salty, nutritious and easy to swallow.
 I felt hopeful,” said Mdm Ong.